 Soft Taco Recipe

-- 2 tbsp grapeseed oil (extra virgin olive oil, canola oil, or vegtabe oil)
+- 2 tablespoon grapeseed oil (extra virgin olive oil, canola oil, or vegtabe oil)

 - 1.5 lbs flap meat